Places To Go

 Location: Marina Bay Park, Richmond, CA.

-The Rosie the Riveter Memorial began as a public art project for the City of Richmond in the 1990's.
-During the creation of the memorial, the National Park Service was invited to participate, and this partnership led to the founding of the National Park in Richmond, California.
+The Rosie the Riveter Memorial began as a public art project for the City of Richmond in the 1990s.
+During its creation, the National Park Service was invited to participate, leading to the founding of the National Park in Richmond, California.

-Designed by visual artist Susan Schwartzenberg and landscape architect/environmental sculptor Cheryl Barton, the Rosie the Riveter Memorial: Honoring American Women's Labor During WWII is the first in the nation to honor and describe this important chapter of American history.
-Chairwoman Donna Powers led the campaign to establish the Memorial and the sculpture was commissioned by the City of Richmond and the Richmond Redevelopment Agency.
+Designed by visual artist Susan Schwartzenberg and landscape architect/environmental sculptor Cheryl Barton, the memorial is the first in the nation to honor and describe this important chapter of American history.
+Chairwoman Donna Powers led the campaign to establish the memorial, which was commissioned by the City of Richmond and the Richmond Redevelopment Agency.

-The principal component is a walkway, the length of a ship's keel, which slopes toward the San Francisco Bay and aligns with the Golden Gate Bridge.
+The principal component of the memorial is a walkway, the length of a ship's keel, which slopes toward the San Francisco Bay and aligns with the Golden Gate Bridge.
 The path is inscribed with a timeline about the home front and quotes from women workers sandblasted into white granite.
-Sculptural elements of stainless steel encountered on the walkway are drawn from ship's blueprints and suggest the unfinished forms of hull, stack and stern under construction.
-Two gardens - one of rockrose and one of dune grass - occupy the location of the ship's fore and aft hatches.
-Porcelain enamel panels on the hull and stack reproduce memorabilia and letters gathered from former shipyard workers during the course of the Memorial project, along with photographs of women at work in jobs across the nation.
+Sculptural elements of stainless steel encountered on the walkway are drawn from ship's blueprints, suggesting the unfinished forms of hull, stack, and stern under construction.
+Two gardens—one of rockrose and one of dune grass—occupy the location of the ship's fore and aft hatches.
+Porcelain enamel panels on the hull and stack reproduce memorabilia and letters gathered from former shipyard workers, along with photographs of women at work in jobs across the nation.

-Donna Powers was inspired to create the Memorial by two women in her family.
-Her mother-in-law Ruth Powers was a teacher at the Richmond shipyards daycare centers and her great aunt Clarissa Hicks was a riveter at Douglas Aircraft in Tulsa, Oklahoma.
-Their wonderful stories led her to ask other women around Richmond what their jobs and lives were like during WWII, and the project grew under the leadership of historian and cultural planner Donna Graves.
+Donna Powers was inspired to create the memorial by two women in her family.
+Her mother-in-law, Ruth Powers, was a teacher at the Richmond shipyards daycare centers, and her great aunt, Clarissa Hicks, was a riveter at Douglas Aircraft in Tulsa, Oklahoma.
+Their wonderful stories led her to ask other women around Richmond about their jobs and lives during WWII.
+The project grew under the leadership of historian and cultural planner Donna Graves.

 Illustrated map showing the original locations of the shipyards and working areas in Richmond, California.
 Shipyards 1-4.